erry

 berries, removing the stems from the strawberries.
 Then cut or slice the

-strawberries into bite size pieces, place about half of the
+strawberries into bite size pieces.

-sugar.
+stir in the sugar.
 Set aside to macerate at room temperature for about 30 to 60

 minutes as this will soften the berries and allow their juices to be